Willow Creek Community Church: History

-On April 10, 2018, following allegations of sexual abuse, Bill Hybels announced his immediate resignation as senior pastor of the church; he had previously planned to retire in October of that year.
+On April 10, 2018, following allegations of sexual misconduct, Hybels announced his immediate early retirement as senior pastor of the church; he had previously planned to retire in October of that year.
 Hybels, who denied the allegations, received a standing ovation from the church upon making this announcement.
+In August 2018, Steve Gillen—the longtime pastor of the church's North Shore campus—was chosen as interim senior pastor.